Hurricane Kate (1985): Elsewhere

 Light rainfall of around 1 in (25 mm) from the hurricane extended into southeastern Alabama.
 Rainfall was much heavier in Georgia, peaking at 7.73 in in Bainbridge.
 Portions of southwestern Georgia experienced heavy damage from flash flooding and winds, and several secondary roads were washed out.
 Gusts of 80 mph downed thousands of trees, and one fallen tree killed a man west of Thomasville.
-The cotton, soybean, and pecan crops suffered heavy losses, estimated at around $50 million.
+The cotton, soybean, and pecan crops suffered heavy losses, estimated at $50 million.
 Property and utility damage was also assessed at $50 million, and damage from flash flooding was estimated at $1 million.
 There were scattered power outages in southern Georgia, affecting fewer than 3,000 customers by Georgia Power Company's estimation.
 While moving across southeastern Georgia, Kate produced a 62 mph wind gust in Savannah.
 The city also reported 1.73 in of rainfall.

 Farther northeast, Charleston, South Carolina reported a wind gust of 50 mph.
 The highest rainfall total in the state was 6.56 in in Hampton.
 The rains caused flash flooding that washed out secondary roads and a bridge.
 The storm knocked tree limbs onto power lines, leaving about 48,000 people without power.
 In Beaufort, trees fell onto four cars and a mobile home, and high waves sank a boat.
 In Wilmington, North Carolina, the storm dropped 1.99 in of precipitation.
 Rains across the state caused generally minor flooding, although several cars were swept off roadways.
 Rising floodwaters prompted the evacuation of a nursing home in Kannapolis.
 Rainfall extended northward into Virginia.
 Damage throughout the United States was estimated at $300 million.

 As an extratropical cyclone, Kate moved north of Bermuda and produced wind gusts of 26 mph on the island.